henix/genconf.lua/README.md

 In your application there are many configurations (db host/port/username/password...), and you may save these in some configuration files.

-It's a bad practice to put the configuration files in your revision control.
+It's a bad practice to check the configuration files into your revision control.

 My solution is generating configurations.
 When generating configurations, only configuration file templates need to be checked into revision control.